About the Journal

 Archiving Policy

-The Journal of Education and Learning Reviews (JELR) ensures the long-term preservation of all published content through multiple trusted digital archiving systems:
+Journal of Education and Learning Reviews (JELR) is committed to ensuring the long-term preservation, accessibility, and integrity of all published content.

 Article Processing Charges (APC) Policy